otto-de/logsmith/README.md

 Please document all notable changes to this project in the provided changelog.
 Note that this project adheres to [Semantic Versioning](http://semver.org/).

 ## License
-Distributed under the Apache License 2.0
+Distributed under Apache License 2.0

 ## Known issues
 - some desktop notifications are not shown